Heads: James Neale, Adam Glustien and Nicholas Dotsch

 The association that represents all male athletes and their sport of choice.
 Follow us: @nss.baa.gaa

 Heads: Natalie Pryor, Kenzie Kash and Connor Craig

 Help grade 9 students transition to high school easier.
 Run parent-teacher interviews, ticket pickups, grade 8 tours, buddy week, delegation tours, etc. Want to get involved?
 Look for applications in May for next year!

 Where: At lunch in Room 231

-DECA is a Northern association which provides students with the opportunity to improve their business and life skills, meet new people, and have fun in the process.
-All 115 members of Northern DECA will compete at various stages of business competitions and learn about various facets of business through real world experience.
+DECA is a Northern association that provides students with the opportunity to improve their business and life skills, meet new people, and have fun in the process.
+All 115 members of Northern DECA will compete at various stages of business competitions and learn about various facets of business through real-world experience.

 Heads: Ben Jefferies and Gaby Milner

 Heads: Fiona Broughton, Shaki Sutharsan and Alina Snisarenko